 — Submitted May 3, 2012, by Mike Stroud of Bluffton, South Carolina.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 13, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 660 times since then.
+It was originally submitted on December 13, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 720 times since then and 32 times this year.
 Photos: 1, 2, 3, 4. submitted on December 13, 2009, by Mike Stroud of Bluffton, South Carolina.
 5, 6. submitted on May 3, 2012, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.